drhsqlite/pikchr/doc/grammar.md

   *  VARIABLE  &rarr;  A variable name consisting of a lower-case ASCII letter or "$" or "@" and followed by zero or more ASCII letters, digits, and/or underscores.
-VARIABLEs may contain upper-case letter, but they never begin with an upper-case.
+VARIABLEs may contain upper-case letters, but they never begin with an upper-case.
      In this way, VARIABLEs are distinct from LABELs.

   *  NUMBER  &rarr;  A numeric literal.
 The value can be a decimal integer, a floating point value, or a hexadecimal literal starting with "0x".
-Decimal and floating point values can optionally by a two-character unit designator which is one
-     of:  "in", "cm", "px", "pt", "pc", or "mm".
+Decimal and floating point values can optionally be followed by a two-character unit designator that is one of:  "in", "cm", "px", "pt", "pc", or "mm".
 There can be no whitespace in between the numeric portion of the constant and the unit.

   *  ORDINAL  &rarr;  A non-zero integer literal followed by one of the suffixes "st", "nd", "rd", or "th".
 Examples: "1st", "2nd", "3rd", "4th", "5th", and so forth.
-As a special case, "first" is accepted as a special-case spelling of "1st".
+As a special case, "first" is accepted as an alternative spelling of "1st".

   *  STRING  &rarr;  A string literal that begins and ends with double-quotes (U+0022).
 Within the string literal, a double-quote